Python - Set

 Add element

-to the set.s.discard(elem)
+elemto the set.s.discard(elem)

 Remove element

-from the set if it is present.s.remove(elem)
+elemfrom the set if it is present.s.remove(elem)

 Remove element

-is not contained in the set.s.pop()
+elemfrom the set.
+RaisesKeyErrorifelemis not contained in the set.s.pop()

 Remove and return an arbitrary element from the set.
 Raises

-if the set is empty.s.clear()
+KeyErrorif the set is empty.s.clear()

 Remove all elements from the set.

-Note, the non-operator versions of update()
+Note, the non-operator versions of update(), intersection_update(),difference_update(), symmetric_difference_update() methods will accept

 any iterable as an argument.